A landmark study tracks the lasting effect of having an abortion — or being denied one

 This interview has been edited for length and clarity.

 Who participated in The Turnaway Study?
-How did they compare to people who typically seek abortions?
+How did the women in the study compare to people who typically seek abortions?

 The sample ended up looking very closely like the population of people who seek abortions nationally.
 So 60% of the women were already mothers.
 About half were in their 20s, which is typical.
 About three-quarters were already below the federal poverty level at the time they were seeking an abortion.